2005 Kildare North by-election

-A by-election was held in the Dáil Éireann Kildare North constituency in Ireland on Friday, 11 March 2005.
+A Dáil by-election was held in the constituency of Kildare North in Ireland on Friday, 11 March 2005, to fill a vacancy in the 29th Dáil.
 It followed the resignation of Fianna Fáil Teachta Dála (TD) Charlie McCreevy on 31 October 2004 to take up his new position as Ireland's European Commissioner.

+The writ of election to fill the vacancy was agreed by the Dáil on 15 February 2005.

-On 15 February 2005 the campaign began in earnest when it was announced that polling would take place on 11 March 2005.
-Eight candidates contested the vacant seat, with victory going to the Independent candidate, Catherine Murphy.
+On 15 February 2005, the campaign began when it was announced that polling would take place on 11 March 2005.
+Eight candidates contested the by-election, and it was won by the independent candidate Catherine Murphy.
 Her 23.6% share of the first-preference vote was the lowest recorded at any by-election since Patrick Kinane won the Tipperary by-election in October 1947 with a 21.4% share.

 As a result of her election, Kildare North was the only constituency in the Republic of Ireland that did not have a TD from one of the government parties of Fianna Fáil or the Progressive Democrats.
-Murphy also went into the record books as Kildare North's first ever female member of Dáil Éireann.
+Murphy was also Kildare North's first female member of the Dáil.

-On the same day, a by-election took place in Meath, both were the final occasions which the Progressive Democrats contested by-elections.
+It was held on the same day as the 2005 Meath by-election.
+Both were the final occasions which the Progressive Democrats contested by-elections.